rakrup/Kyverno-exploration/README.md

 Policies Complexity in Kyverno - While authoring Kyverno policies is simpler compared to OPA Gatekeeper, one can get really creative and write complex policies.
 1. JMESPath
-    a. config-syncer-secret-generation-from-rancher-capi
+   1.  config-syncer-secret-generation-from-rancher-capi
-    b. argo-cluster-generation-from-rancher-capi
+   2.  argo-cluster-generation-from-rancher-capi
-    c.
-Require-unique-uid-per-workload
+   3. Require-unique-uid-per-workload
 2. [Make external service API calls](https://kyverno.io/blog/2023/05/30/kyverno-1.10-released/#extensibility-via-external-service-calls)

 ## Kyverno Open Source vs Nirmata Policy Manager
 [Nirmata Policy Manager (NPM)](https://nirmata.com/nirmata-cloud-native-policy-manager/) is a SaaS offering by Nirmata.
 While it is powered by Kyverno, NPM has additional capabilities for -
 1. Enterprise Kyverno distribution
-    a.
-Long Term Support (LTS) for Kyverno and Kubernetes versions
+   1. Long Term Support (LTS) for Kyverno and Kubernetes versions
-    b.
-Backport of fixes to all LTS versions (open-source supports only n-2 versions)
+   2. Backport of fixes to all LTS versions (open-source supports only n-2 versions)
-    c.
-Assistance in curating policies relevant to various groups within the firm
+   3. Assistance in curating policies relevant to various groups within the firm
-    d.
-Kyverno Operator for lifecycle management of Kyverno and policies
+   4. Kyverno Operator for lifecycle management of Kyverno and policies
-    e.
-Variety of adapter integrations for AWS, Image scanning, Venafi, etc.
+   5. Variety of adapter integrations for AWS, Image scanning, Venafi, etc.
-    f.
-Tamper prevention and self-healing for policies and policy engine
+   6. Tamper prevention and self-healing for policies and policy engine
-    g.
-Secure distribution of policies via OCI (roadmap)
+   7. Secure distribution of policies via OCI (roadmap)
 2. Advanced dashboarding to provide quick summary of the security posture across your fleet of clusters
 3. Built-in compliance standards for industry best practices (CIS, NIST, PCI, etc.)
 4. Support for custom compliance standards mapping to policies
 5. Collaboration workflows across dev, sec, and ops teams
-    a.
-Violations assignment and namespace ownership
+   1. Violations assignment and namespace ownership
-    b.
-Time based policy exceptions
+   2. Time based policy exceptions
-    c.
-Policy tamper detection and prevention
+   3. Policy tamper detection and prevention
 6. Nirmata CLI integration in CI/CD pipelines
-    a.
-Example - GitHub actions, Tekton CD etc.
+   1. Example - GitHub actions, Tekton CD etc.
 7. Remediation suggestions for policy violations
 8. Integration with service management tools like JIRA, Slack, GitHub, etc.
 9. Identity and Access Management
 10. Alerting and monitoring capabilities

 ### NPM Roadmap